-- 5. Remove the computer access panel.
-See Removing the computer access panel on page 5. - 6.
+- 1. Prepare the computer for disassembly.
+See Preparing for disassembly on page 6. - 2.
+Remove the computer access panel.
+See Removing the computer access panel on page 6. - 3.
 Lift up the four tabs on the top side of the bezel (1), and then rotate the bezel off the chassis (2). - NOTE: You may need a tool to pry up the three bezel tabs, or you can remove the hard drive cage to make the tabs easier to access.